Step 3. Define Views

 After you specify any optional filtering or transforms, click Next to proceed to the view naming and final steps.
 You can specify controls like query caching and case insensitive querying as applicable.

-After you create the views that provide the analysis window to your indexed data, you can start to query, search, and visualize your data using the embedded analysis tools or APIs.
+After you create the views that provide the analysis window to your indexed data, you can start to query, search, and visualize your data using your analysis tools or APIs.

 What’s Next